‘The Twilight Zone’ Top 15 Episodes of All-Time, Ranked

 The Twilight Zone is one of the greatest television shows of all time.
-And the bi-yearly airing of the ’60s series on Fourth of July and New Years’ Eve has become as much a tradition on Syfy as watching A Christmas Story on TBS.
+And the twice yearly airing of the ’60s series on Fourth of July and New Year’s Eve has become as much a tradition on Syfy as watching A Christmas Story on TBS.

 Hearing countless tales narrated by series creator Rod Serling about man’s folly and the lessons life will always offer feels like the perfect way to ring in a new year.
 Although humankind still faces the same issues and fears that we did back when Serling created the science fiction anthology, the moral story of each bizarre take on the subject matter is always poignant and asks for the best of society.